Hearty Red Lentil Dal With Chickpeas and Squash

 You will also love my vegan Sweet Potato, Chickpea and Red Lentil Soup

-What is a dhal?
+What is a Dal?

-Dhal or dal (also daal, dail, dahl ) refers both to ingredients such as red lentils, split peas and various other dried pulses and the various curries made from from them.
+Dhal or dal (also daal, dail, dahl) refers both to ingredients such as red lentils, split peas and various other dried pulses and the various curries made from from them.
+My absolute favorite is dal makhani, a dish that is made with whole black lentils (urad) and enriched with indecent amounts of butter and cream.

 You can eat it on its own, with a little coconut yoghurt, with naan bread or serve it over rice – and what’s more, it tastes even better the next day.
 Make a big batch to serve over a couple of days or freeze the leftovers.

-You can make this recipe on the stove or in your pressure cooker where it takes only a fraction of the time.
+Make this recipe on the stove or in your pressure cooker where it takes only a fraction of the time.
 Since it is quite quick anyway I prefer to make it on the stove – take a look at the recipe video to see how its done.

-Add the red lentils, chickpeas and tomatoes, give everything a good stir and simmer over low heat, partially covering the pot, for 15-20 minutes.
+1. Add the red lentils, chickpeas and tomatoes, give everything a good stir and simmer over low heat, partially covering the pot, for 15-20 minutes.
 By now the dhal should be thick and the squash cooked through.

-Finally stir in the spinach, mixing it in until it wilts and add a little coconut or oat cream, if you like.
+1. Finally, stir in the spinach, mixing it in until it wilts and add a little coconut or oat cream, if you like.
 Serve garnished with coriander leaves.

 Slow Cooker instructions

 This recipe is easy to make in a crockpot.
 Fry the onion with the spices, ginger and garlic then add to your slow cooker together with the squash, chickpeas, and tomatoes.
+Add the stock and give everything a good stir.
+Cook on low for 8 hours, stirring in the spinach and cream at the end.

 • You don’t need to soak the red lentils, however you do need to give them a good rinse.